 The purpose of earwax is to clean dirt and debris from your ears.
 Foreign material clings to the sticky, wax-like oil, which works its way out of the ear canal.
 Unless you produce excessive earwax, let nature take its course.

-Instead of digging into your ears with a cotton swab or using OTC products for excessive earwax production, which have the potential to cause damage, consult your audiologist who has the right resources for handling earwax.
+Instead of digging into your ears with a cotton swab or using OTC products for excessive earwax production, which have the potential to cause damage, consult your hearing care professional who has the right resources for handling earwax.

 Earwax buildup can degrade the delicate technology used in your hearing aids.
 A regular cleaning schedule ensures that your device is free of foreign substances and earwax.